United States soccer league system: Professional leagues

 Since 1996, Major League Soccer (MLS) has been the only sanctioned USSF Division I men's outdoor soccer league in the United States.
 MLS has grown from 10 teams in 1996 to 30 teams in 2025.

-The USL Championship (USLC) is the only sanctioned Division II men's outdoor soccer league as of 2025.
+The USL Championship (USLC) is the only sanctioned Division II men's outdoor soccer league since 2018.
 Formed in 2010 as a result of the merger of the former USL First Division and USL Second Division, the USL Championship was sanctioned as Division III league from 2011 to 2016 before becoming provisionally sanctioned as a Division II league for 2017, and receiving full Division II sanctioning in 2018.

-The USL Championship expanded almost three-fold since its first season in 2011 to include 35 teams in the 2020 season, with the league divided into two conferences, Eastern and Western.
-After that season, held amid the backdrop of the COVID-19 pandemic, five teams left the league.

-The previous Division II North American Soccer League (NASL) was formed in 2009, but did not debut until 2011 following the controversial 2010 season that saw neither the USL First Division nor the NASL receive Division II sanctioning from the USSF, resulting in the temporary USSF Division 2 Pro League.

-The NASL was sanctioned as a Division II league from 2011 to 2016; when it fielded 8 teams for the 2017 season, U.S. Soccer only granted the league provisional sanctioning as it fell under the 12-team requirement.
-The USSF rejected the NASL's application to maintain provisional Division II status for the 2018 season as the NASL did not present a plan on how it would meet the Division II criteria.
-In response, the NASL filed "a federal antitrust suit against the U.S. Soccer Federation" in an attempt to force USSF to drop all Division designations.
-Due to the litigation against U.S. Soccer, the NASL wound up canceling the 2018 season and ceased operations entirely.
-In February 2025, a federal jury dismissed the suit.